Tom-Bom-badil/home-assistant_helios-vallox/www/helios_vallox_ventilation/lovelace_cards/readme.md

 https://github.com/user-attachments/assets/61a7da07-2e30-4184-b3d3-079c99e9cbc1

 To install it, you will need to create a new manual / user-defined card on your dashboard and paste the YAML into it.
 Both cardmod and the custom:button-card are requirements for it.

+Please note: Only the remote control (the top item) is in the yaml; the 2 cards below are still work-in-progress.